Getting to and from the ground

 - taxi (good value if there are five of you to fill a black cab)

-- bus from Queen Square bus station (17A/B/C or 26), or SoccerBus from outside St George's Hall
+- bus from Queen Square bus station (17), or SoccerBus from outside St George's Hall (917)

 If you're driving over then there is limited street parking in the area around if you arrive early enough.
 Note that a residents only parking scheme now operates in some streets around Anfield, so have a good look for signs before you park.
 You may find you're better off parking over towards Goodison.
 This gives you the option of having a pint on one of the pubs over there, and also allows you to make a quick getaway on the A580 after the game.

 If you get the train over then you may prefer to drink in the centre until late on, in which case you're spoilt for choice.
-We have in recent years gone to the Richard John Blackler just down from the station.
+We have often gone to the Richard John Blackler just down from the station.
 However, it's notorious for bad service so I would give it a miss.
-My recommendation is the Ship and Mitre, which has a vast selection of beers, from both the UK and abroad.
-From here it's a five minute walk to Moorfields station.
+You'd be better off going to the Crown, which you pass on the way to the Richard John Blackler.
+It's a traditional pub which has a decent selection of beers and pub food at reasonable prices.
+Also recommended are the Ship and Mitre, which has a vast selection of beers from both the UK and abroad, and the nearby Excelsior, which is very much like the Crown.
+From both of these it's a five minute walk to Moorfields station.
 Another option is the Globe.
 This a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
-And the Globe is literally two minutes from Liverpool Central station!
-Other places you might want to try are Doctor Duncans and the Poste House, both of which have a good range of beers and get decent reviews.
+Plus it's literally two minutes from Liverpool Central station.
+Other places you might want to try are Doctor Duncan's and the Poste House, both of which have a good range of beers and get decent reviews.
 Finally, Wetherspoons have recently opened a new outlet right next door to the station, the North Western.
 It's got a similar feel to the Union Rooms.

 Anfield pub map